teunrutten/wordpress-pagebuilder/README.md

 This plugin allows you to easily add custom page blocks to wordpress pages and posts.

+## Credits

+This project was forked for Bureau Bright.
+(Original repository)[https://github.com/Corjen/wordpress-pageblocks] by Corjen.

 ## Installation

 Download this repo and add it to your plugins folder & activate in wp-admin, or